KrasenCheneshkov/guess_a_number/README.md

 # guess_a_number
  Simple console game "Guess A Number"
-A random number is chosen by the computer in range depending on the level.
+\n A random number is chosen by the computer in range depending on the level.
 The player has to guess the number.